Infoblox-WWFO/simple_threat_report/documentation/source/input_format.rst

 Input File Format
 *****************

-:mod:`simple_tide_report` is designed for performning lookups on 'bulk' sets of data.
+:mod:`simple_threat_report` is designed for performning lookups on 'bulk' sets of data.
 Tests can be performed against any of the three IOC types that are recognised by TIDE. i.e. hosts, IPs and URLs.

-The file format used by :mod:`simple_tide_report` is therefore simply a one query per line where each line contains either a hostname, IP address or URL.
+The file format used by :mod:`simple_threat_report` is therefore simply a one query per line where each line contains either a hostname, IP address or URL.
 Files can contain data of a single data type or multiple data types as the script automatically determines the data type and uses this for the TIDE query.